hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ## 4.3 Client Error Handling

 Because web servers are not required to limit HTTP return codes to those in the above table, HAPI clients should be able to handle the full range of HTTP responses.
-Also, the HAPI server code may not be the only software to interact with a URL-based request from a HAPI server.
+Also, the HAPI server code may not be the only software that interacts with a URL-based request from a HAPI server.
 There may be a load balancer or upstream request routing or caching mechanism in place.
 Therefore, it is a good client-side practice to be able to handle any HTTP errors.

 Also, recall that in a three-digit HTTP error code, the first digit is the main one client code should examine for determining the response status.
-Subsequent digits give a finer nuance to the error, but there may be variability between servers for the exact values of the seconds and third digits.
-HAPI servers are allowed to use more specific values for these second and third digits but must keep the first digit consistent with the table above.
+Subsequent digits give a finer nuance to the error, but there may be variability between HTTP server implementations for the exact values of the seconds and third digits.
+HAPI servers can use more specific values for these second and third digits but must keep the first digit consistent with the table above.

 Consider the  HTTP `204` error code, which represents "No data."
-A HAPI server is allowed to return this code when no data was present over the time range indicated, but (per HTTP rules) it must only do so in cases where the HTTP body truly contains no data.
-A HAPI header would count as HTTP data, so the HTTP 204 code can only be sent by a server when the clients requested CSV or binary data with no header.
+A HAPI server can return this code when no data was present over the time range indicated, but (per HTTP rules) it must only do so in cases where the HTTP body contains no data.
+A HAPI header would count as HTTP data, so the HTTP 204 code can only be sent by a server when the clients request CSV or binary data with no header.
 Here is a sample HTTP response for this case:

 ```
 HTTP/1.1 204 OK - no data for time range